-In Arizona, car seat laws require that children under 8 years old and shorter than 4 feet 9 inches must be secured in an appropriate child restraint system, which can include a car seat or booster seat, when traveling in a motor vehicle.
-It’s essential for parents and caregivers to follow these guidelines to ensure the safety of children while on the road.
+In Arizona, car seat laws require that children under 8 years old and shorter than 4 feet 9 inches must be secured in an appropriate child restraint system, which can include a car seat or booster seat when traveling in a motor vehicle.
+Parents and caregivers need to follow these guidelines to ensure the safety of children while on the road.

 No matter what state you’re in, it’s important to know the car seat laws.
 Each state has different requirements for how children must be secured while riding in a vehicle.
 In Arizona, these laws are no different.
 Keep reading to learn more about the car seat requirements in the Grand Canyon State.